-Submitting Final Out-of-Class Essays:
+Submitting Essays:

 - 1. Typed and double-spaced using 14 point easy to read font.
 (Be sure to save a copy of all work.) - 2.
 Turn in a cover sheet, a formal outline, a final draft, and a works cited page (when required).
 Be sure to place your first and last name on each sheet as a header in the right corner. - 3.
-Unless otherwise instructed, the cover (title) page should include the following information, single spaced and centered in the middle of the page:
+Unless otherwise instructed, the cover (title) page should include the following information, double spaced and centered in the middle of the page:

-Title of Paper Student's Name English 0042/1301 Fall 2016 Date
+Student's Name English 0042 Mrs. Mitchell Date